abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 # ABP Studio Monitoring Applications

 ABP Studio offers a comprehensive centralized monitoring solution, enabling you to oversee all applications from a single interface.
 Upon selecting the [solution runner](./solution-explorer.md) from the menu, monitoring tabs are automatically opened in the central interface.
 This seamless integration enables instant access to monitoring features while utilizing the [solution runner](./solution-explorer.md).
-You can start the application(s) for monitoring.
+You can start the applications for monitoring.

 ## Overall

-You can see the overall information for C# application(s) in this tab.
+You can see the overall information for C# applications in this tab.
 Such as current application state, how many instance running, uptime etc. You can start/stop the appliation in the *Action* column instead using [solution runner](./solution-explorer.md).

 ## Browse